 What Is God’s Grace?

-We wish to look at what God means when He talks about grace.
-If we have the wrong idea of what God means regarding grace, then we may yet be lost in our sins and under the wrath of God, a most serious situation to be in.
+We wish to look at what God means when He talks about grace, saving grace in particular.
+If we have the wrong idea of what is God’s grace (the grace of God that saves a soul), then we may yet be lost in our sins and under the wrath of God, a most serious situation to be in.
 We can be sure that God’s grace has nothing to do with the works of man, since God contrasts His grace with man’s works:

 “And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work.”
 [Romans 11:6]